devttys0/AzizLight/README.md

 Being an open-collector output, the +5V from the comparator charges capacitor C8 via resistor R13.
 This delays the turn on of transistors Q1/Q2; as with the charging of capacitor C7, this delay is done to provide the illusion of intelligence.
 Specifically, it simulates the delayed response time that a true intelligent system might have when processing and acting on a verbal command.

-As the voltage on C7 increases, it will turn on transistor Q2, which, in turn, will turn off transistor Q1.
-The outputs from Q1 and Q2 provide both inverted and non-inverted logic outputs, which can be selected by switch SW1.
+As the voltage on C8 increases, it will turn on transistor Q2, which serves to buffer C7 and provide an inverted logic output.
+When Q2 turns on, Q1 will turn off, providing the non-inverted logic output.
+The inverted and non-inverted logic outputs can be selected from by switch SW1.
 If the output is taken from Q1, then the relay will be normally off, and will be turned on when a verbal command is given; if the output is taken from Q2, then the relay will be normally on, and will be turned off when a verbal command is given.
 Note that these settings are mutually exclusive.

 When the voltage on C7 bleeds off below U2b's logic-low threshold level, U2b will turn off.
 This means that the voice-activated command will only take effect for a finite period of time (about 20-30 seconds, depending on the charge of C7).